AndrewJBateman/Angular-app-maps/README.md

 ## Setup

+* Install dependencies using `npm i`
+* Obtain your own API key for Google Cloud Platform Maps Javascript API and add to `app.moduule.ts`
-Install dependencies using `npm i` then run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve` for a dev server.
+* Navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.

 ## Code Examples